DASH Social Groups:

 social group application form

-It is the aim of the group to not only enable friendships to form,
+It is the aim of the group to nurture self confidence and help social skills to develop.
+We hope that

-forming of friendships in turn enables members of the group to organize
+forming friendships in the group will help members to organize

 their own social activities outside of the group.

 The DASH group is full of fun and friendly people who all get on